I’ve always been fascinated by the Kennedy family. They had all that power; all that audacity.

 About two weeks later, on February 18, 1966, an Air Force van picked up the casket at the National Archives building in downtown Washington.
 To make sure that it would sink, the casket was loaded with three 80-pound bags of sand.
 Numerous holes were drilled into the coffin and a pine box that encased it.
 It was bound with metal banding tape and rigged with parachutes to break the impact of hitting the water.

 At 8:38 a.m., a C-130 airplane carrying the casket left Andrews Air Force Base and flew off the Maryland-Delaware coast.
 The plane descended to 500 feet and at 10 a.m., the tail hatch of the plane was opened and the 660-pound load was pushed out.
-The parachutes opened shortly before impact and the entire rigged load remained intact and sank sharply, clearly and immediately after the soft impact.
+The parachutes opened shortly before impact and the entire rigged load remained intact and sank sharply, clearly and immediately.
 The aircraft circled the drop point for some 20 minutes at 500 feet to ensure that it sank and didn’t return to the surface.

-The drop point — in 9,000 feet of water beyond the continental shelf — was chosen because it was away from regularly traveled air and shipping lines and would not be disturbed by trawling and other sea-bottom activities.
+The drop point — in 9,000 feet of water beyond the continental shelf — was chosen because it was away from regularly traveled air and shipping lines and would not be disturbed by trawling and other broom of the sea activities

-I should mention that Secret Service Agent, Jim Sibert and another agent, Frances X. O’Neill, met the casket At Andrews AFB and accompanied it to Bethesda for the autopsy.
+ISecret Service Agents Jim Sibert and Frances X. O’Neill, met the casket At Andrews AFB and accompanied it to Bethesda for the autopsy.
 They were assigned to stay with the body and, be present “to obtain bullets reportedly in the president’s body.”